IN2-Moist/2Take1-Moist-Script/README.md

   Treat Troll
 	Halloween Jack-O-Lantern treats for all players

-  Nearby Player Orbital Dist: <Distance Modifier>
+  Nearby Player Orbital Dist.  <Distance Modifier>
-	This is Replacment for the Multidirectional Snipe.
+	This is Replacement for the Multidirectional Snipe.
-	This will Orbital all Players within selected distance from you this is anonomous kill.
+	This will Orbital all Players within selected distance from you this is anonymous kill.

 ```